hoanganh25991/game-gof/README.md

 ## Gameplay Overview

-- Player (GoT) moves with RTS‑style orders and auto‑attacks when in range.
+- Player (GoF) moves with RTS‑style orders and auto‑attacks when in range.
 - Enemies aggro, chase, attack, or wander when idle.
 - Four skills with cooldowns and mana:
   - Q Chain Lightning (chains targets in range)